mithileshbhumca/WeatherAndroid/README.md

 - **View Binding**: The app uses view binding for easier interaction with views.
 - **View Model**: The app uses View model for easier communication with views and data sources.
 - **Retrofit**: Network requests are handled using Retrofit, a type-safe HTTP client.
+-
 - ## Architecture: MVVM (Model-View-ViewModel)
 This project follows the **MVVM** (Model-View-ViewModel) architecture pattern to separate concerns and create a scalable and maintainable application structure.
-Below is an overview of the architecture and how it’s applied in this project:
+Below is an overview of the architecture and how it’s applied in this project.

 ## API Key Setup

 To use the app, you need an API key from OpenWeatherMap.
 You can sign up for a free API key [here](https://openweathermap.org/).